Hard2bit

 What methods exist for discovering unknown assets?

-Network scanning with NMAP/Nessus, network flow analysis with NetFlow, CMDB queries, firewall log analysis, discovery penetration testing, active account audits in directories (AD, Entra ID), exposed API analysis, shadow IT domain searches, and SSL/TLS traffic analysis.
+Network scanning, network flow analysis with NetFlow, CMDB queries, firewall log analysis, discovery penetration testing, active account audits in corporate directories (LDAP, Active Directory, cloud identity providers), exposed API analysis, shadow IT domain searches, and SSL/TLS traffic analysis.

 How do you classify an asset by criticality?